Written by Michael Alarcon for J3 magazine in 2018. J3 is a boutique design magazine, distributed to outlets in the fashion and arts industry.

 None of this would have bothered me if this hadn't been the same person who, along with the CEO, thought that Synge.com could jump into the media forefront with a “Racist Joke of the Day” feature.

 But such insensitivity can't sully the memory of my first week on the job.
 Me, the Hispanic Gay Guy, sitting at my enormous oak desk overlooking the connecting 55 and 73 freeway onramps.
 I felt like a writer boldly sailing into uncharted editorial waters, looking toward the new media's distant horizon.

 This was cooler than just being a writer.
 I was now a content producer!
-It was just a fancy word for editor, but I still felt like a journalistic pioneer.
+It was just a fancy word for editor, but I still felt like a media pioneer.

 It wasn't what you'd call a professional work atmosphere, but the advent of the dot-com start-up had torn down the imitation Bauhaus interiors and felt-lined partitions of corporate America and replaced them with cheap Chinese paper lanterns.